27: A Self-Interview with a Poet on Life, Writing, and the Upcoming Tribute to Jim Morrison

 AI: Could you share some specific songs or lyrics that had a profound impact on you during your youth and why they resonated with you?

-AI: You mentioned your discovery of The Doors in the spring of 2000.
+AI: When did you discover The Doors?
 Can you tell us more about how that discovery unfolded and the impact it had on your creative journey?

 AI: Your journey from college dropout to Master of Arts and Lecturer in English is quite remarkable.
 Could you share more about the challenges you faced and how you ultimately achieved this milestone?

-AI: Your publishing history includes “Neon Ghosts” (2020), “Belisama” (2021), “Echoes” (2022), and “27” (2023).
+AI: Your publishing history includes Neon Ghosts (2020), Belisama (2021), Echoes (2022), and Twenty Seven (2023).
 Can you tell us about the inspiration behind each of these works and how they fit into your creative journey?

-AI: “Echoes” began as a set of poems with a central theme of fruit.
+AI: Echoes began as a set of poems with a central theme of fruit.
 Could you elaborate on how this theme evolved into a collection, and what personal significance it holds for you?

 AI: You’ve mentioned your love for poetry with musicality.
 Could you elaborate on how music and poetry intersect in your creative process and why you’re drawn to this musical aspect of verse?